Ionad Chaluim Chille Ìle

-Ionad Chaluim Chille Ìle ("The Islay Columba Centre") is a Gaelic medium college on the shores of Loch Indaal, on Islay, in Scotland.
-Named after Saint Columba (Calum Cille), it was founded in 2002 as part of the University of the Highlands and Islands, and is in a partnership with Sabhal Mòr Ostaig (Skye).
+Ionad Chaluim Chille Ìle ('The Islay Columba Centre') is a Gaelic medium college on the shores of Loch Indaal, on Islay, in Scotland.
+Named after Saint Columba (Calum Cille), it was founded in 2002 as part of the University of the Highlands and Islands, and is in a partnership with Sabhal Mòr Ostaig on Skye.

-The Centre teaches Gaelic language, culture and heritage by offering Gaelic classes, short courses, and bachelor's degrees through its partnership with SMO.
+The Centre teaches Gaelic language, culture and heritage by offering Gaelic classes, short courses, and bachelor's degrees through its partnership with Sabhal Mòr Ostaig.
 The centre has a Gaelic library and raises money by renting out rooms.

-It is not to be confused with the similarly named "Arainn Chaluim Chille", one of the campuses of Sabhal Mòr Ostaig on Skye.
+It is not to be confused with the similarly named Arainn Chaluim Chille, one of the campuses of Sabhal Mòr Ostaig on Skye.